 The angulate / angulated tortoise (Chersina angulata) is a beautiful tortoise native to South Africa and has a marginal presence in Namibia.
 Even though it is not a star patterned tortoise, it has lovely shell markings of dots and triangular stripes.
-So, it's a star among tortoises in my book. :O)
+So, it's a star among tortoises to me. :O)

 The angulate tortoise was probably named after the dark triangles on the marginal scutes because angulata (angulatum) means angular (pointed, V-shaped).